-The Department plans to implement this recommendation by June 2023.
-DES/DTS Security, Risk and Compliance (SRC), Governance, Risk and Compliance (GRC) Unit is responsible for conducting IT Risk Assessments for DES Systems and Applications and overall IT posture for DES.
+The Department will continue efforts to implement this recommendation by June 2023.
+DES/DTS Security, Risk and Compliance (SRC), Governance, Risk and Compliance (GRC) Unit has been established and is responsible for conducting IT Risk Assessments for DES Systems and Applications and overall IT posture for DES.
 The section began the process of reviewing and completing risk assessments on DES applications in August 2020.
 The effort involved meeting with all the Division IT staff at that time to determine their readiness to move forward with this effort.
-The section (DTS/SRC/GRC) has experienced numerous significant challenges in staffing management of this unit but has since filled the management position for GRC and is currently committed to moving this effort forward when the unit is fully staffed in order to have the resources to continue ongoing and critical Risk Assessment efforts of all DES applications.
+The section (DTS/SRC/GRC) has added additional staffing in this unit, is committed to moving this effort forward, and is now fully staffed and being trained to continue ongoing and critical Risk Assessment efforts of all DES applications.